Calorique

 What Adds Hidden Calories to Chicken Breast

-Plain grilled chicken breast is simple to account for.
+Plain cooked chicken breast is simple to account for.
 The calories sneak in through preparation — and in restaurant and fast-food contexts, the additions can more than double the base caloric load.

 Cooking Fats